opemily/tarot-card-reader/README.md

 ### Optional User Stories (Non MVP)

-* A user can email the reading to himself/herself or a third party
+* A user can email the reading to themselves or a third party.
-* A user can post the reading to facebook.
+* A user can post the reading to Facebook.

 ## Front-End WireFrames
 ![wireframes](/public/imgs/wireframe.jpg)